How to Become an Occupational Therapy Assistant or Aide

 Licenses, Certifications, and Registrations

-Nearly all states require occupational therapy assistants to be licensed or registered.
+All states regulate the practice of occupational therapy assistants, with most requiring licensure.
 Licensure typically requires the completion of an accredited occupational therapy assistant education program, completion of all fieldwork requirements, and passing the National Board for Certification in Occupational Therapy (NBCOT) exam.
 Some states have additional requirements.

 Occupational therapy assistants must pass the NBCOT exam to use the title “Certified Occupational Therapy Assistant” (COTA).
 They must also take continuing education classes to maintain their certification.